Are you coping with Depression or Anxiety? Here are 6 depression coping skills, listen here.

 However, depression can occur at any age.
 It is unclear how depression develops although there are several theories including neurotransmitter imbalances and learned helplessness.

-This can be done in many ways, such as reading blogs or books about spirituality, listening to podcasts, or attending spiritual retreats.
+This can be done in many ways, such as reading blogs or booktok about enlightenment, listening to podcasts, or attending spiritual retreats.

-By connecting with your spirituality, you can start to feel a sense of peace and calm, which can help to reduce depression symptoms.
-So if you’re looking for ways to improve your life, don’t forget about your spirituality.
+By connecting with your enlightenment, you can start to feel a sense of peace and calm, which can help to reduce depression symptoms.
+So if you’re looking for ways to improve your life, don’t forget about your enlightenment.
 It could be the key to easing your depression and making positive changes in your life.

 It’s no secret that depression can make you feel low.
 But what you may not know is that depression can also lead to a spiritual awakening.
 In fact, many people who have gone through depression report feeling a deep sense of connection to something larger than themselves.
 Some even say that they felt ” Called to something higher.”